Dags is a mega cool dude who resides

 bedroom home which features his wonderful other half

-(Lynne) and his adorable cat (Lulu).
+(Lynne) and the ever lasting memory of his adorable

 Blessed with an array of great friends